awsdocs/aws-control-tower-guide/doc_source/best-practices.md

 1. Repeat the previous two steps for each OU about which your user needs information\.

-For detailed information about the controls and their functions, see [The AWS Control Tower control library](controls.md)\.
+For detailed information about the controls and their functions, see [About controls in AWS Control Tower](controls.md)\.